The Environmental Health Housing Standards Team deals with all private sector and social housing in Mid Sussex.

 - Safe furniture and furnishings (when supplied by the landlord)

-What do I do if these standards are not being met?
+What can I do if these standards are not being met?

 We have the power to deal with properties that do not comply with the Housing Health and Safety Rating System (HHSRS).